cosmic-echo/Finite/README.md

 ## Instalation

-Place the Finite folder at /home/[YOUR USERNAME]/.local/share/plasma/look-and-feel/ (hit Control+H to show hidden folders)
+1. Place the Finite folder at /home/[YOUR USERNAME]/.local/share/plasma/look-and-feel/ (hit Control+H to show hidden folders)
+2. Go to System Settings > Startup and Shutdown > Splash Screen > select "Finite" and click on apply.

 ## License